 Its a proven fact that no matter how great you think your company is, your employees will always think they can find a better job somewhere else.
 We all know the old saying, “the grass is always greener” and that mentality is alive and well in all walks of life, especially in the workplace.
 Always keep the doors open for the best ones to come back.
 Stay in touch with them, recruiting them until they return.
 One never knows, they may also bring a couple of great employees along with them.

 There is absolutely, positively nothing worse than losing great employees.
 Especially, if you never saw it coming and realize too late that it could have been prevented.
-Good employees are invaluable to your organization and hopefully, these simple but necessary steps will help you retain the talent you fought so valiantly to recruit in the first place.
+Good employees are invaluable to your organization and hopefully, these simple but necessary steps for human resource management finding and keeping the best employees will help you retain the talent you fought so valiantly to recruit in the first place.